Jobs

 The Lynden staff is committed to increasing the value of this internship by providing:

-• Interns will also work alongside master artists visiting HOME and the summer camp program (such as Arianne King Comer, Reggie Wilson, Angela Kingsawan, and Elnaz Javani).
+•Interns will also work alongside master artists visiting HOME and the summer camp program (such as Asher Imtiaz, Arielle Julia Brown, Chris Salas, Reggie Wilson, Arianne King Comer, and Julio Pabón).

-• Exposure to all facets of this nonprofit arts organization (exhibition & residency, visitor services, sculpture & conservation, facilities, landscape, administration) through a series of mini-residencies in each area on days when programs are not in session.
+•Exposure to all facets of this nonprofit arts organization (exhibition & residency, education, visitor services, sculpture & conservation, facilities, landscape, administration) through a series of mini-residencies in each area on days when programs are not in session.

 Application process:

-Step 1: Tell Us About Yourself: Write a letter of interest telling us why you’re interested in working with us and why you’re the right person for the position.
+Step 1: Tell Us About Yourself (Letter of Interest): Write a letter telling us why you’re interested in working with us and why you’re the right person for the position.

 Step 2: Obtain a Teacher Recommendation: Tell a teacher about the position you’re applying for and ask them to write you a letter of recommendation for your application.